OpenBMB/MiniCPM-V/README.md

 </table>
 </div>

 Both Video-MME and OpenCompass were evaluated using 8×A100 GPUs for inference.
-The reported inference time of Video-MME excludes the cost of video frame extraction.
+The reported inference time of Video-MME includes full model-side computation, and excludes the external cost of video frame extraction (dependent on specific frame extraction tools) for fair comparison.

 ### Examples  <!-- omit in toc -->